ingadhoc/sale/sale_stock_ux/README.rst

 #.
 Block decreasing qty on sale lines when there is a delivery linked
 #.
 Add procurement group field on sale orders for technical features
 #.
 Add a filter name "Pickings" in sale order to filter by voucher name.
+#.
+Add new field on order lines "qty_returned" and also implement refunds for products with invoicing type "ordered"
+#.
+Add filter for sale orders with returns
+#.
+Integrate delivery status with returns logic

 Installation
 ============